aida-dataset-register/aida-dataset-register.github.io/_datasets/10.23698/aida/lnco2.md

   shortName: "LNCO"
   status: "Ongoing"
   annotation: | # FIXME: Is this correct?
+    Lymph glands have been identified by an experienced pathologist and annotated using region-of-interest boxes.

     Annotation is ongoing and will be included here when available.
   download:
     links: